5 Wine Flaws That Can Actually Be Very Good

 What Brettanomyces Tastes Like

 Brett can make wine smell and taste a bit like, well, a barnyard.
 Or a sweaty saddle.
 Or old socks, Band-Aids, wet dog, or cured meat.
-Wines with brett are often described as “funky;” this can either be a compliment or an insult.
+Wines with Brett are often described as “funky”; this can be either a compliment or an insult.

 Using Brettanomyces as a Benefit

-There are no hard and fast rules, but there are instances where winemakers allow brett to exist in moderation.
+There are no hard and fast rules, but there are instances where winemakers allow Brett to exist in moderation.
 For example, many wines of the Southern Rhône, some Italian Barbera and Sangiovese wines, and wines made by a few old-school Napa and Bordeaux producers, especially from older vintages.

-Some natural wines, without the protection of sulfur, can also be vulnerable to brett.
+Some natural wines, without the protection of sulfur, can also be vulnerable to Brett.

 When Brettanomyces is a Wine Flaw

 It’s also problematic whenever it is so overwhelming that the wine lacks all other character.
-At the end of the day, brett is a debate you can have with your closest friends.
+At the end of the day, Brett is a debate you can have with your closest friends.

 volatile-acidity-winefolly-illustration